marc-smits/OptMeOut/README.md

 Sometimes you need to refresh the page.

 <a name='php-section'></a>

 # phpApi

-This api provides some functions for Ajax request.
+This api provides some functions for Ajax requests.

+* Genrate op-me-out letter as pdf and send to Pingen
+* Search addresses by a search term
+* Add emails to mailing list

  See more info in `phpApi/README.md`